awesomephant/al-studio-website/projects/inside-out.md

 related_projects:
   - "20/20: Alternative Futures"
 ---
-The studio designed the printed and digital visual communication for the public lecture series, Inside/Out, run by the Interior Design Programme of the RCA School of Architecture.
+The studio designed the printed and digital visual communication for the public lecture series, Inside/Out 2018-2020, run by the Interior Design Programme of the RCA School of Architecture.
 The branding included printed posters, digital communication, and social media assets.
+AL curated and managed the speaker programme, communication and production.
 The Inside/Out lectures programme interrogates the interior architecture spaces as a medium of expression of individuals in the urban space and an opportunity of experience for the collectivity.

 To see past and future Inside/Out lecture please visit: [Inside/Out Lecture Series](https://www.rca.ac.uk/news-and-events/events/?programme=interiordesign&period=past)